lx4r/sheeptime/README.md

 ## Features

 - tracking of activities per project you work on
-- reports of the activities in a project (can be exported as a PDF)
+- reports on the activities in a project (including total time spent on the project, can be exported as a PDF)
 - supports European and American time formats

 ## Download